-Aggressive monetary tightening by the world's major central banks continued during Q2, bringing global short-term interest rates to their highest levels in more than a decade.
-Most investors expect the pace of rate hikes to slow and eventually stop during 2023, but the impact of the abrupt departure from the ultra-low rates era may weigh on financial conditions in the quarters to come.
+Monetary tightening by the world's major central banks continued during Q3, bringing global short-term interest rates to their highest levels in more than a decade.
+At the end of Q3, many investors expected that policy rates had reached their peaks and that easing may be on the horizon in the coming quarters.
+The lagged impact of the abrupt departure from the ultra-low rates era may weigh on economic and financial conditions.